 Officials were on hand and said a few words, praising City Manager Darren Gray as the visionary behind the acquisition of the building, a task he handled after a trio of visioning sessions.
 At these meetings, members of the community expressed their desire for a venue that could meet the recreational needs of the area’s residents, especially children and seniors.

-Gray, however, credits the community for attending the sessions and the city council for listening and complying with the citizens’ desires.
+Gray, however, credited the community for attending the sessions and the city council for listening and complying with the citizens’ desires.

 “That, to me, is a huge accomplishment and it shows that we are a community that listens to the people who live in it,” he said.
 “We made their wishes come true.”